 - Swedish Death Cleaning — If you knew you would die next week, how would you prepare your home for your family to go through it?
 Swedish Death Cleaning takes the approach of sparing your loved ones having to go through your six months of unsorted mail and your piles of winter clothing you keep in the attic.
-Clean out like you don’t have tomorrow coming.
+Clean out like you don’t have tomorrow coming, like NBC News explained.

 - The 90/90 Rule — A minimalist way of looking at the things you use daily, this method asks you to look back three months in time.
 Have you worn/used/read/watched this item?
 Now look ahead three months.